yt-project/yt/CONTRIBUTING.rst

 after opening a pull request, a bot will run the hooks and validate your contribution by appending commits to your branch.

+.. note:: It is not recommended to run linter tools directly on the command line because
+    versions available in your system may conflict with the ones we run through pre-commit hooks.

 Below are a list of additional guidelines for coding in yt, that are not automatically enforced.